 How do you go to bed with wet hair and wake up with it looking good?

 If you’re battling the frizz left behind from your wet hair, use a hydrating deep conditioning mask.

 Skip conditioning your hair in the shower and use the deep conditioning mask.
 This will allow for maximum absorption by the mask.

 Braid your hair while it’s wet, and go to bed.
 You’ll have beautiful waves when you wake up and take out the braid.
 You can have fun with this one because there are many ways to braid the hair.

 Twist Hair into a Bun

-Towel dry your hair, twist it into a loose bun and secure it with a few bobby pins.
+Towel dry your hair, twist it into a loose bun and secure it with bobby pins.
 In the morning, remove the bobby pins and shake out your hair.
-Spray a little volumizer, and you’re all set.
+Spray on some volumizer, and you’re all set for the day.